Learn about different options to install the Jovo Framework and Jovo CLI.

-Jovo is an open-source framework based on Node.js.
+Jovo is an open-source framework based on Typescript which can be used with Node.js.
 If you run into any problems while installing it, please let us know in the comments, create an issue on GitHub, or join our Developer Slack community.

-You can also find tutorials and courses here: jovo.tech/learn.
+You can also find tutorials and courses here: learn jovo.
 Happy coding!

 To use Jovo in the best and most efficient way, install the Jovo CLI globally with:

-After successful installation, you should be able to see the jovo menu by just typing the following into your command line:
+After successful installation, you should be able to see the Jovo CLI menu by just typing the following into your command line:

 You can check the version number (and compare it to the jovo-cli npm package version) with this command:

-If you had the CLI installed before the release of Jovo Framework v1, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:
+If you had the CLI installed before the release of Jovo Framework v1 or v2, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:

 For other examples of getting started with the Jovo Framework without using the Jovo CLI, please see below: